tridenttutoring/tridenttutoring.github.io/README.md

 The Humanities page on the Trident Tutoring website provides information about subjects such as history, literature, philosophy, and social sciences.

 ### Languages
-The Languages page on the Trident Tutoring website provides information about various languages such as Spanish, French, German, Chinese, and more.
+The Languages page on the Trident Tutoring website provides information about various languages such as French and Spanish.

 ### Tutors
 The Tutors page on the Trident Tutoring website provides information about the tutors available for different subjects.
 It lists the names and areas of expertise of each tutor.